-Vanessa is the first not-photographer to take on (and own) Twelve Frames.
+Vanessa is the first non-photographer to take on (and own) Twelve Frames.
 Vanessa took her roll to Tokyo, bought a 35mm camera as a gift for her sister, and shot the roll I gave her to test the camera out.
-Just, like, that.
+Just.
+Like.
+That.
 Which makes sense to me, because from the moment I met Vanessa, I could tell she was a doer.
 Vanessa is a dancer, one of the elite few, who has made a career out of moving more gracefully than the other 99% of the population.

 I asked Vanessa to be a part of Twelve Frames when I met her at my studio earlier this year.
 I didn’t know if she could take a photo but I knew she would bring a unique perspective.
 She said, of course, “I’ve never used a camera, but I’ll figure it out”.